scikit-beam/scikit-beam/doc/development/workflow/virtualenv_detail.rst

 We won't provide a full tutorial on using virtualenv here |emdash| the virtualenv documentation linked to above is a better place to start.
-But here is a quick overview on how to set up a virtualenv for Astropy development with your default Python version:
+But here is a quick overview on how to set up a virtualenv for Scikit-beam development with your default Python version:

 #.
 Install virtualenv::